 - If the biopsy assessment is not contributive, the treatment will be allocated by randomisation between erlotinib, everolimus and dasatinib (R3 randomisation).

 A key feature of BIOMEDE however is that experimental agents can be introduced if molecular analysis identifies other present ‘targets’ after interim review (or at relapse)

 There is an initiative to develop novel ‘patient-driven’ models of human DIPG disease that can be tested and possibly transfer effective combinations back to the patient during therapy.
-In conjunction with this UK trial and Prof Chris Jones we are working with The Institute of Cancer Research to provide 'PDX' 'avatar' models for this much broader analysis in the hope of exposing additional targets for therapy during the course of patient disease.
+In conjunction with this UK trial and Prof Chris Jones 'Abbies Army' are working with The Institute of Cancer Research to provide 'PDX' 'avatar' models for this much broader analysis in the hope of exposing additional targets for therapy during the course of patient disease.

 Crucially data will be fed back to treating clinicians and help build a more conclusive picture of consistently effective combination therapies, as well as validate the use of ‘avatar’ models in future trial designs.